 - I am not a physician.
 If you’re considering any of the meds discussed in the series, do your research.
-Being educated before chatting with your physician is crucial.
+Being educated before chatting with your doc is crucial.

-- If you’re thinking about an antidepressant for an emotional/mental situation, please understand that meds plus therapy bring the best outcomes.
+- If you’re thinking about an antidepressant for an emotional/mental situation, please understand that meds plus therapy bring the best outcome.

 - Antidepressants have side effects, and some can be troubling.

 The discovery of antidepressants was actually an accident.
 Researchers at a Swiss asylum began working with a derivative of chlorpromazine for the treatment of schizophrenia.
-As it turned out, the drug induced mania; which obviously wasn’t a match for schizophrenics.
+As it turned out, the drug induced mania, which obviously wasn’t a match for patients with schizophrenia.

 That drug was the tricyclic antidepressant, imipramine (Tofranil).
-And, go figure, it was the first med I took for panic disorder and generalized anxiety disorder in 1989.
+And, go figure, it was the first med I took for panic disorder with agoraphobia in 1989.

-Some of the better known TCAs are – amitriptyline (Elavil), clomipramine (Anafranil), desipramine (Norpramin), imipramine (Tofranil), doxepin (Sinequan), and nortriptyline (Pamelor)
+Some of the better known TCAs: amitriptyline (Elavil), clomipramine (Anafranil), desipramine (Norpramin), imipramine (Tofranil), doxepin (Sinequan), and nortriptyline (Pamelor)